Meet the Victim/Witness Coordinator

 Kimberly S. Beckner – Legal Secretary

 Kimberly S. Beckner joined the District Attorney General’s Office as a Legal Secretary in March 2009.
-She has 34 years of legal experience from working at a variety of Knoxville law firms, such as Wimberly, Lawson & Seale; Kramer & Rayson; Frantz McConnell & Seymour; and Daniel & Oberman.
-Her most rewarding times came while she worked at Daniel & Oberman, but because she has always enjoyed working with the public and helping people, she decided to explore the prosecution side.
+She has 38 years of legal experience.
+She moved to Knoxville from Clintwood, Virginia to further her career in the legal field.
+In addition to the DA's Office she has worked at Wimberly, Lawson & Seale; Kramer & Rayson; Frantz McConnell & Seymour; and Daniel & Oberman.
+In 2009, she decided to explore the prosecution side of the criminal justice system and has been dedicated to the Knox County District Attorney's Office ever since.
+She currently assists the prosecutors in the 1st Sessions and 4th Sessions Courts and Expungement Screening, and also assists criminal investigators in warrant screening and processes worthless checks.
 Ms. Beckner is NCIC (National Crime Information Center) Certified by the Tennessee Bureau of Investigation, and says she draws her inspiration from the work her husband does as an Officer with the Knox County Sheriff’s Office.

-Marilyn Billingsley became an Assistant Victim/Witness Coordinator in our Office in 2000 after having a career as a case manager specialist and job readiness coach at the Department of Human Services in Knoxville.
-She gives credit to her co-worker, Ms. Clarissa Gass, who helped her become interested in working here, and says her favorite part of her job is when the jury returns a verdict of guilt.
-For the past 10 years, the National Organization for Victim Assistance (NOVA) has certified Ms. Billingsley as a Comprehensive Victim Intervention Specialist.
+Marilyn Wilson became an Assistant Victim/Witness Coordinator in our Office in 2000 after having a career as a case manager specialist and job readiness coach at the Department of Human Services in Knoxville.
+Ms. Billingsley is certified as a Comprehensive Victim Intervention Specialist by the National Organization for Victim Assistance (NOVA).
+She says her favorite part of her job is when the jury returns a verdict of guilt.

 Sheri Burkett – Assistant Victim/Witness Coordinator